 The parade itself had been part of British culture for almost a century by that time.
-At first it was strictly a military event, at which regiments displayed their flags—or "colours"—so that soldiers could familiarize themselves.
-But George was known as a formidable general after having led troops at the Battle of Dettingen in 1743, so the military celebration seemed a fitting occasion onto which to graft his warm-weather birthday.
+At first it was strictly a military event, at which regiments displayed their flags—or colours—so that soldiers could familiarize themselves.
+But George was known as a formidable general after having led troops at the Battle of Dettingen in 1743, so the military celebration seemed a fitting occasion on which to graft his warm-weather birthday.
 Edward VII, who also had a November birthday, was the first to standardize the June Trooping the Colour and launched a tradition of a monarchical review of the troops that drew crowds of onlookers.

 Even now, the date of the "official" birthday varies year to year.
 For the first seven years of her reign, Elizabeth II held her official birthday on a Thursday but has since switched over to Saturdays.
-And while the date is tied to the Trooping the Colour in the UK, Commonwealth nations around the world have their own criteria, which generally involves recognizing it as a public holiday.
+And while the date is tied to the Trooping the Colour in the UK, Commonwealth nations around the world have their own criteria, which generally involve recognizing it as a public holiday.

 In Canada, the official birthday has been set to align with the actual birth date of Queen Victoria—May 24, 1819—since 1845, and as such they celebrate so-called Victoria Day on May 24 or the Monday before.

-In New Zealand, it's the first Monday in June, and in the Falkland Islands the actual day of the Queen's birth is celebrated publicly.
+In New Zealand, it's the first Monday in June, and in the Falkland Islands the actual day of the queen's birth is celebrated publicly.

-All in all, just another reason it's great to be Queen.
+All in all, just another reason it's great to be queen.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at firstname.lastname@example.org.